gbotev1/single-track-gray-codes/README.md

 ## Abstract
 Gray codes are sequences of binary codewords with numerous applications in telecommunications, robotics, error correction, combinatorics, and graph theory.
-Single-track Gray codes are a subclass of Gray codes that can be specied by a single binary vector.
+Single-track Gray codes are a subclass of Gray codes that can be specified by a single binary vector.
 These codes can be constructed from a seed code, which becomes computationally difficult to generate for bit-lengths greater than 37.
 A general construction for single-track Gray codes is introduced, and the